pixiiidust/semantic-ising/README.md

 # Semantic Ising Simulator

-A multilingual semantic Ising simulator that tests whether semantically identical words converge in embedding space under Ising dynamics.
-Discover universal semantic structures across languages through interactive temperature sweeps and phase transition analysis.
+A multilingual semantic Ising model simulator that explores how semantically identical words across languages converge in embedding space under Ising dynamics.
+The simulator visualizes multilingual embedding alignment and reveals latent structure as the system approaches critical temperature.

 ## 📋 Table of Contents